LordAK7/agnel-booking-site/SUPABASE_RLS_SETUP.md

 ON bookings
 FOR DELETE
 USING (
-  EXISTS (
-    SELECT 1 FROM auth.users
-    WHERE auth.users.id = auth.uid()
-    AND auth.users.email IN ('adityatinkercad@gmail.com', 'ceo@adivirtus.com', 'pranav0423an@gmail.com')
+  (SELECT email FROM auth.users WHERE id = auth.uid()) IN (
+    'adityatinkercad@gmail.com', 'ceo@adivirtus.com', 'pranav0423an@gmail.com'
   )
 );
 ```

 ## Verification

-After running these SQL commands, you should:
+After implementing either solution, you should:

-1. Verify that the policies have been created correctly by going to **Authentication** → **Policies** in the Supabase dashboard
-2. Test that admin users can view all bookings by logging in as an admin and checking the admin dashboard
+1. Verify that admin users can view all bookings by logging in as an admin and checking the admin dashboard
-3. Test that regular users can only view their own bookings
+2. Verify that regular users can only view their own bookings

-## How RLS Works

-Row Level Security (RLS) in Supabase allows you to control which rows in a table a user can access.
-Policies are defined using SQL expressions that are evaluated for each row.

-In our case:
-- Regular users should only see bookings where `user_id` matches their own `auth.uid()`
-- Admin users should see all bookings regardless of who created them
+3. Check that there are no "permission denied" errors in the browser console

 ## Troubleshooting

-If you're still experiencing issues after updating the RLS policies:
+If you're still experiencing issues:

 1. Check the browser console for any errors
-2. Verify that your admin email is correctly listed in both:
+2. Verify that your admin email is correctly listed in:
    - The SQL policy (in the `IN` clause)
-   - The `ADMIN_EMAILS` array in the `AdminDashboard.jsx` file
+   - The `ADMIN_EMAILS` array in both the `AdminDashboard.jsx` and `MyBookings.jsx` files
 3. Make sure the `bookings` table has a `user_id` column that correctly stores the user's ID
 4. Try clearing your browser cache and logging in again
+5. If using Solution 1, verify that the service role key is correctly set in your environment variables